quixio/quix-streams/docs/read.md

 ## Stream Closure

-You can detect stream closure with the stream closed callback which receives the StreamEndType, to help determine the closure reason if required.

 === "Python"
+You can detect stream closure with the `on_stream_closed` callback which has the stream and the StreamEndType to help determine the closure reason if required.

     ``` python
-    def on_stream_closed_handler(end_type: StreamEndType):
+    def on_stream_closed_handler(stream: StreamReader, end_type: StreamEndType):
             print("Stream closed with {}".format(end_type))

-    new_stream.on_stream_closed += on_stream_closed_handler
+    new_stream.on_stream_closed = on_stream_closed_handler
     ```

 === "C\#"
+You can detect stream closure with the stream closed event which has the sender and the StreamEndType to help determine the closure reason if required.

     ``` cs
     inputTopic.OnStreamReceived += (s, streamReader) =>